Fostering information events and FAQs

 I already have children, can I still foster?

 Yes, you can.
 Your children would be involved as part of the assessment.
+Learn more about fostering alongside your own children.

 I have a criminal conviction, how will this affect me?